 There are things that are out of your control: age, gravity, sun, and daily stress.
 They all converge to create wrinkles around the eyes, deep creases between the nose and the mouth and add fat deposits around the neck.

 The basic components of an aging face are fine lines and wrinkles, gravity, loss of elasticity and of volume and skin pigment.
 A facelift can make a big impact by removing excess fat and tightening underlying muscles and skin on your face and neck.
-Also known as rhytidectomy, a facelift in Portland can be done on its own or at the same time as another procedure like an eyelid surgery or a forehead lift.
+Also known as rhytidectomy, a facelift in Portland can be done on its own or at the same time as another procedure like blepharoplasty or a brow lift.
+Dr. Bartholomew strives to deliver the best facelift Portland has to offer.
 This procedure can make you look and feel younger and give you self-confidence in your new body image.

 Any man or woman with saggy face and neck is a good candidate for a facelift as long as they still have some elasticity and a well-defined bone structure.
 The majority of the patients are between 40 and 60 but it can also be performed on older people as well.